Railway Passenger Stations in Great Britain: a Chronology

 ORIGINAL VOLUME OUT OF PRINT

-However four supplements containing later information are available for free download – see below
+However five supplements containing later information are available for free download – see below

 Over thirty years ago, Michael Quick amused himself by drawing maps showing the changing aspects of Britain’s railway network over time.
 Discovery of many gaps and anomalies in recording station names led him into the task of recording the names, name changes, opening dates and (if closed) closing dates of every railway passenger station in England, Wales and Scotland.
 In the process, he uncovered what he refers to as ‘vast gaps in the provision of even remotely accurate information about opening dates’.
 Quick’s compilation was first published in 1995, though, in his own view, it was still in many ways premature.
 But publication had the great value of bringing him into contact with many others with an interest in this aspect of railway and local history and who shared his concern with accuracy.
 Indeed, he says ‘the book as it stands should really be seen as the co-operative effort of many people’.